azsk/DevOpsKit-docs/02-Secure-Development/Readme.md

 ### FAQs
 #### What Azure resource types that can be checked?

-Below resource types can be checked for validating the security controls
+Below resource types can be checked for validating the security controls in SVT(GRS, GSS and CICD SVT task). please refer [this] for supported resource types in ARMChecker)

 | Resource Name |Resource Type Name	|Resource Type|
 |-------| ------------- | ----------- |